HautaniemiLab/jellyfish/README.md

 ### `phylogeny.tsv`

+#### Columns

-The `subclone` column specifies subclone IDs, which can be any string.
-The `parent` column designates the parent subclone.
-A subclone without a parent is considered the root of the phylogeny.
+- `subclone` (string): specifies subclone IDs, which can be any string.
+- `parent` (string): designates the parent subclone.
+The subclone without a parent is considered the root of the phylogeny.

-If the `color` column is omitted, colors will be generated automatically.
+- `color` (string, optional): specifies the color for the subclone.
+If the column is omitted, colors will be generated automatically.
+- `branchLength` (number): specifies the length of the branch leading to the subclone.
+The length may be based on, for example, the number of unique mutations in the subclone.
+The branch length is shown in the Jellyfish plot's legend as a bar chart.
+It is also used when generating a phylogeny-aware color scheme.

 #### Example